January 31st, 2025

 Double Chin and Turkey Neck

-In a lot of cases, the unwelcome signs of ageing can show up just below the face in the neck and chin areas.
+In many cases, the unwelcome signs of aging can show up just below the face, in the neck and chin areas.
 This could take the form of either the dreaded double chin or the bothersome turkey neck.

 The turkey neck happens as our neck muscles soften with age, while our skin also loses its elasticity and youthful tautness.
 The end result is loose and sagging skin under the chin that adds years to your appearance.